º º º

 "That makes no absolute sense."

-"Nope."
 Boldly, she shook her head with a shrug.
 "I don't even know what this is about."

 "You will."
 Kaname guaranteed, to himself rather than aloud.
 "You will, eventually."

-Yuuki set an arm under her head and whispered tiredly into the night.
+Yuki set an arm under her head and whispered tiredly into the night.
 "Lay down and look at the stars.
 It's gorgeous.
 I figure you don't star gaze at the palace often, do you?"

 He looked at her directly, his eyes piercing as cold air upon fresh wound.
-"Why can't you do it now?
-What's different?"
+"Why can't you do it now, what's different?"

-Yuuki felt her smile repress from his smothering eyes.
+Yuki felt her smile repress from his smothering eyes.
 "You're a big responsibility."

 Kaname scoffed automatically.
 "For a prideful girl such as yourself, you definitely are insecure about your skills."